thenick775/Quorum_iOS_Transpiliation/README.md

         ./gradlew ios:launchIPhoneSimulator --info --stacktrace
 ````
 ````
-    For a connected physical device run:
+    For a connected physical device run the following command, note this requires a separate xcode project for code signing, described further in the WIKI:
         ./gradlew ios:launchIOSDevice --info --stacktrace
 ````